cxmplex/discord-rich-presence-plex/README.md

 * Changed up the indenting, and switched to snake_case scheme.

+I'm going to be doing a big refactor after cleaning up the files a bit, I might remove multi-user support as it's a pain for me.

 ## Configuration

 Create a .json file in the same directory as the python file.